How to apply for a UC TAG

 Step 2: TAG

-UC Davis and UC Irvine TAG applicants are encouraged to review the criteria provided in the documents below to determine your eligibility for a UC TAG.
+UC Davis, UC Irvine, and UC Santa Cruz TAG applicants are encouraged to review the criteria provided in the documents below to determine your eligibility for TAG.

 - UC Davis TAG Questionnaire (Fall 2019)